-- Continuing the roll-out of safer speed limits, which may include physical measures to reduce speed. - Delivering liveable neighbourhood improvements, enabling easier, greener, safer and more attractive access by walking, wheeling and cycling in our neighbourhoods.

-- Providing dedicated cycle lanes, segregated from other modes where possible. - Widening and improving the surface of pavements, and improved pedestrian crossings. - · Addressing on-street and pavement parking. - Supporting the use of e-bikes, e-cargo bikes and e-scooters.
-This would enable people to travel in Bath more easily up and down the hilly terrain. - Improving access to and from our interchanges by walking, wheeling and cycling to enable longer journeys to be made. - Ensuring connectivity across the city and beyond, maximising and improving our public rights of way networks. - Improving public realm to enhance the experience for walking, wheeling and cycling, including provision of wayfinding to help people navigate the city.
+- Continuing the roll-out of safer speed limits, which may include physical measures to reduce speed. - Delivering a range of community-led measures to improve the safety and environment of residential streets and encourage more active travel. - Providing dedicated cycle lanes, segregated from other modes where possible. - Widening and improving the surface of pavements, and improved pedestrian crossings. - · Addressing on-street and pavement parking. - Supporting the use of e-bikes, e-cargo bikes and e-scooters.
+This will enable people to travel in Bath more easily up and down the hilly terrain. - Improving access to and from our interchanges by walking, wheeling and cycling to enable longer journeys to be made. - Ensuring connectivity across the city and beyond, maximising and improving our public rights of way networks. - Improving public realm to enhance the experience for walking, wheeling and cycling, including provision of wayfinding to help people navigate the city.